 During a wintertime burn ban, it is illegal to burn anywhere throughout the counties where the burn ban is called.

-best essays To find out for sure where you can and can't burn, contact your local fire district, city hall, local library or planning department.
+three uk To find out for sure where you can and can't burn, contact your local fire district, city hall, local library or planning department.
 Even if you legally can burn, consider better alternatives.
 And always be considerate of your neighbors!

 Barbecues, cooking fires and camp fires are not affected by the restriction on outdoor burning.
 By state rules, camp fires must be lit only in designated areas within camp grounds.
 Camp fires need to be no larger than 4 feet in diameter.
 Check with a park official or the Department of Natural Resources for more information.